ShubhamAdelkar/algorithms-ds/sorting-algorithms/quick-sort/quick-sort.md

 4. loop through the array from the start until the end. if the pivot is greator than the current element, increament the pivot index variable and then swap the current element with the element at the pivot index.
 5. swap the starting element with pivot index.
 6. return the pivot index.

+## Quick Sort Pseudocode

+1. call the pivot helper on the array.
+2. recursively call the pivot helper on the subarray to the left of that pivot index, and the subarray to the right of that index.
+3. your base case for recursive call occurs when you consider a subarray with less than 2 elements.
+4. finally, return the array which is sorted.